-There are three (3) categories of non-voting members who do not vote nor hold office:
+There are three (3) categories of non-voting members :

 - i.
 Affiliate Member: A British Columbia equestrian or equine association or provincial branch of a national equestrian or equine association which has applied for and been accepted by the Society in accordance with the policies of the Society. - ii.
 Member Club: Any equestrian or equine association that has applied for and been accepted as a Member Club in accordance with the policies of the Society. - iii.
-Youth Associates: Persons under the age of 19 who have applied, and satisfied criteria established in the Society's policies in accordance with the Act
+Youth Associates: Persons under the age of 19 who have applied, and satisfied criteria established in the Society's policies in accordance with the Act.